SebWouters/CheMPS2/README.md

 [CheMPS2/TensorS1.cpp](CheMPS2/TensorS1.cpp) contains all TensorS1 functions.
 This class stores and handles the reduced spin-1 part of two sandwiched second quantized operators, of which the particle symmetry sectors differ by 2.

-[CheMPS2/TensorSwap.cpp](CheMPS2/TensorSwap.cpp) contains the common storage and handling functions of the TensorL and TensorQ classes.

 [CheMPS2/TensorT.cpp](CheMPS2/TensorT.cpp) contains all TensorT functions.
 This class stores and handles the reduced part of an MPS site-tensor.